ankr/dotfiles/README.md

 # dotfiles

 My dot files.
-Their contents is brought together from all parts of the internet!
+Their contents is brought together from all parts of the internet.

 ## Installation